WhiteBoardDev/address-location-tool/README.md

 ### Creating an nginx proxy

 An nginx proxy file can be created for all nodes that has the same external ip address of the nginx server.
 It also must nodes with ports that match the internal port numbers.
 The internal port number will be proxied to the external port number.
-Edit the proxy configuration (conf/proxy.json).
-Start by editing the proxy.tpl file:
+Edit the proxy configuration (`conf/proxy.json`).
+Start by editing the `conf/proxy.tpl` file:

 	{
 	   "domain": "some.domain.com"